Table of Contents

 Consumers such as apartments and common areas are measured by private meters.

-A private meter also measures photovoltaic production (output from the inverter).
+A private meter also measures the photovoltaic production (inverter output).

 A private meter is also installed in series before the DSO meter.

 The number of meters depends on what needs to be measured and billed separately.
-Here is a list of the most common meters to plan for:
+Here is a list of the most common meters to consider:

-- Photovoltaic inverters: one meter per installation allows for separate performance measurement and easier detection of potential problems.
+• Photovoltaic inverters: one meter per installation allows their performance to be measured separately and facilitates the detection of any potential issues.

 RS485 Communication Bus and Internet Connection

-An RS485 serial communication bus connects each meter to the Climkit Gateway's RS485 interface.
+An RS485 serial communication bus connects each meter to the RS485 interface of the Climkit Gateway.

 The meters (Slaves) are connected via an RS485 bus network to the Gateway (Master) according to the diagram below.

-- All devices must be connected in series (daisy-chain).
-Avoid branches, stars, or T-connections, which can cause communication failures.
+• All devices must be connected in series (daisy-chain).
+Avoid branches, star, or T-connections which can cause communication failures.

-- Avoid routing near equipment that could create interference (motors, drives...).
+• Avoid routing near equipment that could create interference (motors, inverters...).

 Climkit Offer

-The standard Climkit offer groups the necessary elements for system operation: hardware equipment, software functionalities, and related setup services.
+The standard Climkit offer includes the necessary elements for system operation: hardware equipment, software functionalities, as well as services related to implementation.

-All hardware is supplied pre-configured to simplify installation and ensure correct meter communication.
+All equipment is supplied preconfigured to simplify installation and ensure correct meter communication.

 All products are ordered directly from Climkit.

-Telephone support is available if necessary during commissioning.
+Telephone support is available if needed during commissioning.

 Details of Equipment Used